jherey/amazing-cabbage/src/pages/posts/node-js-with-nginx-using-digital-ocean.md

 ![](/images/screenshot-2019-10-11-at-6.09.13-pm.png)

 ```
-nginx -t # Verify if your config is correctservice nginx restart # restart nginx to use new data
+nginx -t # verify if your config is correctservice nginx restart # restart nginx to use new data
 ```

 10. **Add Domain to Digital Ocean:** if you've got a domain, you'll need to add it by clicking on the Networking button by the left tab.
 Add your domain, then go ahead to create the record